Transportation in Colombia

 There are several ways to find and book your ideal flight:

-• Problems when booking: in certain situations, access to websites or the payment process for online bookings may be hindered.
+Problems when booking: in certain situations, access to websites or the payment process for online bookings may be hampered.
 We recommend that you use a trusted, fast and secure VPN service with servers located in Colombia.
-This will enable you to bypass any geographical restrictions.
+This will allow you to bypass any geographical restrictions.
 In our case, we use ProtonVPN.

 Train: can you travel by train in Colombia?

-When you think of means of transport in Colombia, trains might not immediately spring to mind.
+When you think of means of transport in Colombia, trains may not immediately spring to mind.
 And for good reason!

 For the time being, if you want to get around the interior of the country, buses are the most common means of land transport, offering extensive coverage of the Colombian road network.
 Bus companies offer regular services between cities and regions, providing an economical option for getting around Colombia.